A Bloggish Collection of Stories

 READ (PDF)

-Medical history seems to have forgotten to note the invention of a traveling EKG machine in 1926, the first to have transmitted a patient’s heartbeats by telephone wire from the patient’s home to the doctor’s office.
-This is a look at the life of Jersey City (NJ) physician, Dr. A. E. Jaffin, who invented this device, but was better known for his efforts to eradicate tuberculosis and his concern for his patients, rich and poor alike.
+Medical history seems to have forgotten to note a family physician’s invention of a device, in 1926, that was first to transmit a patient’s heartbeats by telephone wire from the patient’s home across town to the doctor’s office.
+This is a look at the life of Jersey City (NJ) physician Dr. A. E. Jaffin, who invented this device, but was better known for his efforts to eradicate tuberculosis and had a role in providing free medical care to all in need in his city.

 This concerns a funny thing I almost never found out about my family connection to the man on the right in this photo, seen here in 1941 with Edward VIII, the Duke of Windsor — the heir to the throne of England who would not become King, and who also thought Hitler a pretty OK fellow at a very bad time in Europe’s history.
 The subject of our story also had a connection to FDR, Cary Grant, the Queen of Romania and other celebs of the day.